Planar digraphs without large acyclic sets: The construction

-By Theorem~\ref{thm:ub}, for even $n$, an acyclic set in a planar oriented graph of digirth $3$ is of size at most $\frac{n}{2}+1$.
-A computer check, using tools from Sage~\cite{Sage}, shows that there are 9 planar triangulations with $n$ vertices ($n$ is even and $n\leq 10$) that are tight examples for Conjecture~\ref{conj:Albertson-Berman}.
+By Theorem~\ref{thm:ub}, for even $n$, there exist $n$-vertex oriented planar graphs in which every acyclic set has size at most $\frac{n}{2}+1$.
+A computer check, using tools from Sage~\cite{Sage}, shows that there are ten planar triangulations with $n$ vertices ($n$ is even and $n\leq 10$) that are tight examples for Conjecture~\ref{conj:Albertson-Berman}.
 Furthermore, for all orientations of these examples, the largest directed acyclic set is of size at least $\frac{n}{2}+1$.
 We wonder if the following is true:

 \begin{problem} If a largest induced forest in a simple undirected planar graph $G$ on $n$ vertices is of size $a\leq\frac{n}{2}$, then for every orientation $D$ of $G$ there is an acyclic set of size at least $a+1$. \end{problem}